getCannaBiz/cannabiz-menu/README.txt

 `[wpd-prerolls posts="6"]`

+`[wpd-topicals posts="6"]`

-*please note that more options to customize output are being worked into the shortcode for future versions*
+*please note that more options to customize shortcode output are being worked into the shortcode for future versions*

 ### Extend WP Dispensary